Spreads/Spreads/docs/articles/Serialization.md

 **Q: How to ensure item alignment of a serialized sequence of fixed size type?**

-If you use a separate data header destination (e.g. the first 4 bytes of a large destination buffer) and start writing from aligned position then data is aligned (vs destination start) to 8 bytes if you use timestamps or to data item size without timestamps.
-If you need timestamps and need more than 8 bytes alignment then pad you structure so that is has size `Pow2 - 8` to place timestamps at the beginning of Pow2 spans.
+If you use a separate data header destination (e.g. the first 4 bytes of a large destination buffer) and start writing from aligned position then data is aligned to data item size.
+Add padding to the next power of 2 to your struct yourself if you need larger alignment.

 **Q: Should I care about aligned memory access?**